Let me get something straight from the get-go…

 An important element for building a backlog of consistent blog content is ensuring your contributors are accountable.

-Whether you are writing all the content yourself, getting ghostwriters, hiring a full-time content marketer, or enlisting an agency… They need to be accountable to the schedule you set.
+Whether you are writing all the content yourself, getting ghostwriters, hiring a full-time content marketer, or enlisting an agency… They need to be accountable for the schedule you set.

 Here are some helpful ways to motivate internal contributors: